GoLinguistic/dql/README.md

 ### DELETE
 DELETE statements can only be run on mutations and consist of a single table entry, prefixed with a minus sign (-).
-Deletes *must* contain a selector clause and *cannot* contain any children:
+Deletes *must* contain a selector clause and can *only* contain join statements (but don't necessarily have to):
 ```
 mutation deleteUser($name) {
     - users(name = $name)